Frequently Asked Questions

 Certainly.
 Please contact Chris directly.
 His mobile on +44 (0) 7989 305995 would be easiest.
 He will delighted to send you one and to explain how he believes he (represented by FCL) can help you.
 To elaborate on his skills and answer any questions you may have, he will be very pleased to meet you face to face at a time and place convenient to you.
 Evidence of all the qualifications shown on the CV can of course be supplied.

 Every contract has been a success: objectives met and exceeded, specifications met and exceeded, documentation delivered and a comprehensive set of engineering records and documents left with the client.
 All contracts to date have started at either 3 months or more and many were subsequently extended.
 But eventually of course all contracts have to end and Chris is delighted to have worked with all clients and has made many friends.
-RF and microwave engineering is a relatively small sector so names and reputations are remembered.
+People with these skills form a relatively small sector so names and reputations are remembered.
 In the case of FCL they are remembered for their hard work, reliability, high calibre and the consistently high level of professionalism delivered throughout the duration of the contract.
 FCL is also delighted to have supported several clients on more than one occasion, having been invited back to work on new projects, sometimes even to the same team as previously.

 This is a summary of the various types of work encountered to support clients: